What Can and Cannot Be Shipped When Moving from India to the USA

 These items should be listed clearly on your packing list with descriptions, quantities, and estimated values.
 If you choose our professional packing services, we’ll prepare the list for you and ensure every box is labeled to customs standards.

-The key to a smooth entry?
-Transparency.
-When your items are properly declared and match the documentation, customs clearance becomes a formality—not a roadblock.
+The key to a smooth entry: transparency.
+When your items are properly declared and match the documentation, customs clearance becomes a formality, not a roadblock.

 Restricted Items: What You Can Ship, But Only With Extra Care

-Some items aren’t outright banned, but they do come with strings attached.
-These are considered restricted items—meaning they can enter the United States, but only under specific conditions or with additional documentation.
+Some items aren’t outright banned, but they come with conditions.
+These are considered restricted items, meaning they can enter the United States, but only under specific circumstances or with additional documentation.
+If you’re shipping from India, these categories come up most often.

 Prohibited Items You Must Not Ship Under Any Circumstances